Thera-Pod Instructions (Jumbo Heat-able Cuttlepod Plushies)

 • Microwaving the heat pack: Place the heat pack on a microwave-safe plate or dish.
 Microwave according to the heating instructions provided below:

 • Heating Time: Microwave from cold for 60 seconds, then remove the pack and move it around to distribute the heat evenly.
-Continue microwaving in 30-second intervals, stirring the filling between each heat cycle.
+Continue microwaving in 30-second intervalsmove the filling around inside the bag between each heat cycle.

 You want the heat pack to be quite warm, but you should still be able to comfortably hold the pack from the bottom with your bare hands.